dyadyavasya/blade_scheme/README.md

-Blade Theme
+Blade Scheme
 ==============
-<p>Blade is the dark color theme for the PHPStorm IDE.
-This theme is optimized for the Darcula theme
+<p>Blade is the dark color scheme for the PHPStorm IDE.
+This scheme is optimized for the Darcula theme
 (Settings -> Appearance -> Theme -> Darcula)
 <h1>Installation</h1>
 <h2>Easy</h2>
-Go to your IDE's settings, select Plugins -> Browse Repositories... search for and install 'Rainglow Color Schemes'.
+Go to your IDE's settings, select Plugins -> Browse Repositories... search for and install 'Blade Color Schemes'.
 Restart your IDE, and the themes will be available within the Colour Schemes drop down within the settings dialog.
 Enjoy!
 <h2>Manual</h2>
 <ul>
-  <li>Copy blade.xml file to the schemas folder
+  <li>Copy blade.xml file to the schemes folder
 (like C:\Users\&lt;username&gt;\Application Data\JetBrains\&lt;PHPStorm version&gt;\jba_configs\colors) and rename to blade.icls
 </li>
   <li>Start PHPStorm IDE</li>